PM-Notes/Prince2/README.md

 - Risk response categories - Will document how the project will treat the risk, in terms of the projects chosen categories, e.g. for both Threats and Opportunities, we can chose to:

   - Prepare a contingent plan (a plan for if the risk occurs)
-  - Accept (make a consious decision to live with the risk)
+  - Accept (make a conscious decision to live with the risk)
   - Share (choose to share the loss should a risk occur, usually through a contact)
   - Transfer the risk (to a 3rd party via a contract)
  - Threat - Avoid (plan the activities so the risk is avoided altogether, or there is no impact) & Reduce (take some action to reduce the probability or impact)
 - Opportunity - Exploit (take action so the opportunity is realised) & Enhance (make it more likely to happen/increase the impact)

-> Tip: It might help to rememnber PASTAR & PASTEE
+> Tip: It might help to remember PASTAR & PASTEE

 - Risk response - Will document any identified actions to resolve the risk and should be aligned to the chosen response categories.